 A flight of well decorated steps took me inside the mosque which is well illuminated giving enough room for the natural light from outside to flood the inner space.
 Once inside, it was a genuine feeling of tranquility that was overwhelming.
 It cleanses the inner spirit and is also a grand treat for the artist inside you.

-Al Sahaba Mosque is perhaps the largest of its kind in the South Sinai region.
+Al Sahaba Mosque is one of the largest of its kind in the South Sinai region.
 The place being one of the most outstanding vacationing sites where tourists come here mostly for relaxing and wellness breaks, this mosque also offers a shelter to carry out daily prayer rituals.
+Two imams fluent in English and French are in charge of this mosque.